 The center building on the campus is Lidie C. Davidson Hall, containing the chapel and executive offices on the first floor; four large classrooms on the second floor; and a spacious library on the third and fourth floors, including reading rooms, stacks, and all needed library equipment.
-The Seminary Book Room is located on the third floor.
+The Seminary Book Room is located in a separate building to the east of Davidson Hall.

-D. M. Stearns Hall is located immediately to the south of Davidson Hall and contains single rooms for forty students, each equipped with lavatory and modern steel furniture.
-In addition, there are guest rooms available for visitors, the faculty offices, and a large lounge and reception room for all social activities of the Seminary.
+D. M. Stearns Hall is located immediately to the south of Davidson Hall and at present contains single rooms for forty students, each equipped with lavatory and modern steel furniture.
+There are also located in this building guest rooms for visitors, the faculty offices, and a large lounge and reception room for all social activities of the Seminary.
+The ground floor is being remodeled and will accommodate seventeen additional students.